 Musicians inspired by Nirvana

 One band that had great influences from Nirvana is Weezer.
-Its leader Rivers Cuomo made an “Encyclopedia of Pop” where he studied the composing, structures and melodies of various artists, but extensively dedicated it to the Seattle band.
+Their leader, Rivers Cuomo, created an “Encyclopedia of Pop” for himself, where he studied the composing methods, song structures, and melodies of various artists, and he extensively dedicated it to the Seattle band.

 The late Linkin Park singer Chester Bennington mentioned Nirvana as one of the bands that motivated him to make music.
 Recalling a joint show by Pearl Jam, Red Hot Chili Peppers, and the band at hand here, he explained, “Nirvana helped me shape my point of view on music.”